 With the busyness and craziness of the Christmas season, I find it hard to keep “Christ” in Christmas.
 I don’t think it happens without planning for it.
-So I’m sharing some ideas on how to keep Christ in Christmas, some we have done and some I’d like to do.
+So I’m sharing some ideas on Ways to keep Christ in Christmas.
+Some we have done and some I’d like to do.

 - One of our very favorite things to do as a family is to adopt a child or family and bless them with some of their Christmas needs.
 Sometimes it’s a surprise and sometimes it’s not, but it is always meaningful and it’s very good to help get your eyes off yourself and onto others.